Kaiwhakamahi Pūrere Tuitui

 Pay for sewing machinists varies depending on experience and the type of work they do.

 - New sewing machinists usually earn minimum wage.

-- Sewing machinists with more than five years' experience, and sample machinists (those who mock up designs to show designers and clients) can earn up to $25 an hour.
+- Sewing machinists with experience, and sample machinists (those who mock up designs to show designers and clients) can earn up to $25 an hour.

 Some sewing machinists are also paid performance bonuses.